 Epidermal barrier dysfunction

 These recent molecular insights provide new understanding of atopic dermatitis and how the cutaneous inflammation, a T-cell–mediated delayed-type hypersensitivity, relates to allergic conditions with immediate-type hypersensitivities such as asthma and allergic rhinitis (hay fever).
-The epidermal skin barrier defect due to filaggrin mutations explains the development of xerosis and the predisposition to skin irritation, manifesting as atopic dermatitis; however, these are not mediated by allergic mechanisms.
+The epidermal skin barrier defect due to filaggrin mutations explains the development of xerosis and the predisposition to skin irritation.
+This results in the manifestation of atopic dermatitis, which is not an allergic reaction.
 The cutaneous inflammation, in contrast, is a T-cell–mediated delayed-type hypersensitivity and includes a Th2-dominant component in the skin.
-This hypersensitivity downregulates antimicrobial peptides (eg, beta-defensins), explaining the predisposition of patients with atopic dermatitis to developing bacterial and viral skin infections.
+This hypersensitivity downregulates antimicrobial peptides (eg, beta-defensins), which explains why patients with atopic dermatitis are predisposed to developing bacterial and viral skin infections.
 The increased penetration of skin irritants and allergens also results in a Th2-dominant inflammation, which also drives IgE production and predisposes to immediate-type hypersensitivities.
 However, because the major mechanism mediating atopic dermatitis is delayed cell-mediated immunity, avoidance of immediate-type allergens (eg, pollen, dust mites) usually does not improve atopic dermatitis.
 Although immediate-type hypersensitivities (eg, asthma, allergic rhinitis) result from the skin barrier defect, they do not drive the T-cell–mediated cutaneous inflammation of atopic dermatitis.

 In patients with atopic diathesis, atopic dermatitis typically precedes allergic rhinoconjunctivitis and asthma.
 Sometimes, this sequence is called the "atopic march" and occurs because the skin barrier defect is the primary deficiency in atopic conditions.